wwuccdc/beginner_tutorials/Routers.md

 ##Cisco Hardware
 If the competition has specific networking hardware it will very likely be Cisco.
 Cisco creates both the hardware and the software for their lines of routers, switches, and firewalls.
 ##Access Lists
 There are many different syntaxes that firewalls are written in but almost all of them follow the same paradigm and general arguments.
-Typically software or appliances that use access lists will assume an implicit deny when allow or permit statements are included but it is never a bad idea to include an explicit 'catch-all' statement at the end of your access list.
 An example acl statement:
 ~~~
 	<action> <source> <source subnet> <destination> <destination subnet> <protocol> [port]
 ~~~